biojava/biojava.github.io/_wikis/BioJava3_Proposal.md

     almost the entire codebase anyway, and also a rewrite of most client code (e.g. to use RichSequence as the default replacement for Sequence, which would no longer exist).
+6. The code base doesn't take advantage of the possibility of threading for multiple CPU's.
+Dual core cpu's are now standard on everything.
+    Quad cores are common on servers.
+If code is threaded the JVM can easily make use of these extra cores.
+Additionally many parts of the code base are currently not thread safe.

 Categories of Improvement
 -------------------------